Words. We know how much they can hurt; we know how good they can feel. Why are words so powerful? And why does the Bible warn us about them?

 The good person out of his good treasure brings forth good, and the evil person out of his evil treasure brings forth evil.
 I tell you, on the day of judgment people will give account for every careless word they speak, for by your words you will be justified, and by your words you will be condemned.

-If we slander others, what does that say of our heart?
+If we gossip about or slander others, what does that say of our heart?
 We’re not perfect, but once we know that the words we speak into being come from somewhere so deep inside, we start to question ourselves.
 We start to understand our deep and desperate need for God.

 10 Warnings about the Power Words